danielpmorton/danielpmorton.github.io/_posts/2020-08-31-AMLattices.md

 <figure class="half">
     <a href="/assets/img/tpms/alt.png"><img src="/assets/img/tpms/alt.png"></a>
 </figure>
-> Alternate custom TPMS design with two solid and two fluid domains, for very high surface areas
+> Alternate custom TPMS design with two solid and two fluid domains, for very high surface areas at the expense of being more difficult to manufacture

 ## Filter Cartridges